Daniel O'Connell: Eulogies and interpretation

 Calling O'Connell an "incarnation of a people", Honoré de Balzac noted that for twenty years his name had filled the press of Europe as no man since Napoleon.
 Gladstone, an eventual convert to Irish Home Rule, described him as "the greatest popular leader the world has ever seen".

 O'Connell had his imitators.
-In the German states (where he counted Goethe and Ludwig I of Bavaria among his admirers), O'Connell became a "folk hero" among Catholics (his portrait hanging in many homes and taverns), particularly in the Rhineland where the Catholic majority grated upon their union with Lutheran Prussia.
+In the German states (where he counted Goethe and Ludwig I of Bavaria among his admirers), O'Connell became a "folk hero" among Catholics (his portrait hanging in many homes and taverns), particularly in the Rhineland where the Catholic majority resented their union with Lutheran Prussia.
 Beginning in 1848, his Catholic Association served as a model for the mass-membership Katholischer Verein Deutschland.

 In France, Flora Tristan, mocked as "O'Connell in petticoats", imitated the Liberator's rhetorical flourishes and his policy of nominal subscriptions in support of a very different emancipatory project, her Chartist-inspired vision of a single "Workers' Union".

 Frederick Douglass said of O'Connell that his voice was "enough to calm the most violent passion, even though it were already manifesting itself in a mob.
 There is a sweet persuasiveness in it, beyond any voice I ever heard.
 His power over an audience is perfect."